Dual Randomized Smoothing: Beyond Global Noise Variance: Experimental Evaluation

 To evaluate the performance of the variance estimation, we define $\Delta{R_c} := R_{c}^*(x)-R_c(x)$, where $R_{c}^*(x)$ is the maximum classification certified radius among all candidate noise variances for input $x$.
 This metric reflects how much $R_c$ is reduced due to the suboptimal variance estimation. \cref{subfig:rloss} shows the empirical cumulative distribution function (ECDF) of this metric for variance estimators trained with different loss functions and hyperparameters on \cifar.
 The intercept at $\Delta{R_c}=0$ indicates the proportion of samples for which the variance estimator predicts the optimal noise variance, and the area between the curve and the the perfect estimation (black dash line) reflects the overall loss in the certified radius due to suboptimal variance estimation.
 We observe that using soft cross-entropy (CE) loss instead of standard CE loss reduces the variance estimation accuracy, as it encourages the model to predict a suboptimal noise variance that yields a similar certified radius rather than the optimal one.
 However, fewer inputs are constrained significantly when using soft CE loss, as the curve is closer to the perfect estimation line when $\Delta R_c$ is large.
 Further, adding the consistency loss reduces the variance estimation accuracy in general, since it puts additional regularization on the robustness of the variance estimator.

 Since the final certified radius is the minimum between the classification certified radius and the variance certified radius, the alignment between these two radii is of interest as well.
 We define $\Delta{R_{\sigma}} $ as $\Delta{R_{\sigma}} = R_{\sigma} - R_c$.
 A negative $\Delta{R_{\sigma}}$ means that the final radius is constrained by the $R_{\sigma}$, while a positive $\Delta{R_{\sigma}}$ means it is constrained by $R_c$.
 Ideally, we want $\Delta{R_{\sigma}}$ to be positive for as many samples as possible, so that the final certified radius is not constrained by $R_{\sigma}$. \cref{subfig:align} shows the ECDF of $\Delta{R_{\sigma}}$.
 The intercept at $\Delta{R_{\sigma}}=0$ indicates the proportion of samples constrained by $R_{\sigma}$.
 We observe that using soft CE loss decreases this ratio, and adding consistency loss further decreases it significantly.
+Furthermore, using the stronger version of the consistency weight, less samples are constrained by $R_{\sigma}$.
 This aligns with our intuition in the design.

 As a reference, \cref{subfig:abla_loss} shows the accuracy-radius curves for these models.
 Using soft CE loss almost improves over the standard CE loss uniformly, while adding consistency loss slightly degrades the performance at small radii but improves it at large radii.
 Overall, the model trained with soft CE loss and consistency loss achieves the best accuracy-robustness trade-off.